immjolnir/drive/docs/c++3google_protobuf.md

   }
   int64 result = ReadVarint32Fallback(v); // v是 *buffer_, 单位 unit8, 即 first_byte
   *value = static_cast<uint32>(result);
-  return result >= 0;
+  return result >= 0; // result=-1 when failed to decode it.
 }

+static const int kMaxVarintBytes = 10;
+static const int kMaxVarint32Bytes = 5;

 // Read a varint from the given buffer, write it to *value, and return a pair.
-// The first part of the pair is true iff the read was successful.
+// The first part of the pair is true if the read was successful.
 // The second part is buffer + (number of bytes read).
 // This function is always inlined, so returning a pair is costless. 这句话怎么理解？ PROTOBUF_ALWAYS_INLINE